When will the scholarship funds be available?

 What happens if a student does not earn the required 12 credit hours and/or does not have a GPA of 2.0 or better?

 A student’s academic record will be reviewed at the end of each semester.
-If a student completes less than 12 credit hours each semester and/or does not have a 2.0 GPA, then s/he can make up for it by taking additional credits the following fall/spring semester and/or bringing their GPA up.
+If a student completes less than 12 credit hours each semester and/or does not have a 2.0 GPA, s/he will be placed on academic probation for the following semester.
+This student is still eligible for a Say Yes Buffalo scholarship award while on probation.

-If at the end of the spring semester the student has not completed the required 24 credit hours and does not have a GPA of 2.0 or better, then the student will not be eligible to renew her/his Say Yes scholarship for the following school year.
+If at the end of the next semester, the student has not completed the required 12 credit hours and does not have a GPA of 2.0 or better, then the student will lose their eligibility for the following semester and not be eligible for a Say Yes scholarship in the next semester.

 Can Say Yes funds be used for online courses?